interlay/interlay.github.io/docs/guides/governance.md

 - Set the collateral currency

   - For native assets, use `Token.Ticker`, e.g., `Token.DOT`
-  - For foregin assets, use `ForeignAssets.Id`, e.g., `ForeignAsset.2` for LKSM on Kintsugi.
+  - For foreign assets, use `ForeignAssets.Id`, e.g., `ForeignAsset.2` for LKSM on Kintsugi.
 You can find the correct foreign assets by going to https://polkadot.js.org/apps/#/chainstate -> assetRegistry -> metadata (unselect include option)

 - Set the wrapped currency to `Token.KBTC` on Kintsugi, or to `Token.IBTC` on Interlay.
 - Set the desired ceiling.
 Keep in mind the number of decimals of the currency.
 For foreign assets, the number of decimals is included in the metadata queried above. `DOT` and `INTR` have 10 decimals, while `KSM` and `KINT` have 12 decimals.
 For example, to set the ceiling to 5 `KINT`, enter  5 * 10^12 = 5,000,000,000,000.